 Requirements Solution You want to sell a feature via a license that must be bought and assigned individually for each user.
 Licensed custom permissions.
 These permissions are checked in your Apex code during runtime.
 The user is given access to the gated feature if the user has a custom permission set license containing the licensed custom permission and a permission set assigned that grants them the licensed custom permission.
 You want to sell access to your whole package via a license that must be bought and assigned individually for each user.
 You're migrating away from managed package licenses, which perform a similar function.
 A custom foundation permission set license.
 This license gives the user the ability to enter the package namespace and the entitlement to access all foundation features, similar to managed package licenses.
 You want to sell a feature that your subscriber can purchase separately for their standard internal Salesforce users and external Experience Cloud site users.
 For example, you want to sell a product and license for internal users for \$20 per user per month and a similar but separate product and license for external users for \$2 per user per month.
 You want to ensure that the subscriber doesn't use the cheaper license for a more expensive type of user.
-In a future release, you may be able to specify which users can be assigned the custom permission set license.
+User license restrictions specified in two custom permission set licenses for each user category.